scalalandio/chimney/docs/docs/troubleshooting.md

     ```

 Throwing exceptions made sense as a workaround in simpler times, when `Transformer`s were the only option.
 However,
 now we have `PartialTransformer`s.
-They have build-in ability to unwrap `Option` as failed result.
+They have a build-in ability to unwrap `Option` as failed result.

 !!! example